techidaily/site-win11-tips/source/_posts/windows-portable-executable-an-overview.md

 ### PE Header

  The Portable Executable header gives information about the executable, like how big the file is, where the different parts are located, and what resources the executable needs.
-The PE header also has information about the type of executable, whether it’s a[Windows .DLL file](https://www.makeuseof.com/what-are-dll-files-on-windows/) or an .EXE.
+The PE header also has information about the type of executable, whether it’s a [Windows .DLL file](https://www.makeuseof.com/what-are-dll-files-on-windows/) or an .EXE.

 ### Section Headers